H3K4R/H3K4R/README.md

 ## I'm a Developer, and a Mentor for junior developers !
 - 🔭 I’m currently working on a Python🐍, React⚛️ , Vue⚜️ , Angular🧰 , AWS🤖 , Azure☁️
-- 🌱 I’m currently learning Azure☁️ and Python🐍
+- 🌱 I’m currently learning Azure☁️, Python🐍 and Machine Learning🤖
 - 👯 I’m looking to collaborate with other Software Developers🧑‍💻
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: Barcelona is the best club 🤣⚽